realm/realm-core/how-to-build.md

 ## Configure, build & test

+To get submodule dependencies:

+    git submodule update --init --recursive

 Run the following commands to configure, build and test core:

-    mkdir build-dir # create a build folder cd build-dir
+    mkdir build.<buildtype>
+    cd build.<buildtype>
-    cmake ..
+    cmake -D CMAKE_BUILD_TYPE=<buildtype> ..
     cmake --build .
     ctest

+Where `buildtype` is either `debug` or `delease`

 ## Building for Android, iOS, watchOS and tvOS

-Building for Android required the NDK r10e installed.
+Building for Android required the NDK r10e installed and ANDROID_NDK set to the directory where it's installed.

-These targets can be built using the cross_compile.sh command:
+These targets can be built using the cross_compile.sh command.
+'Release' can be replaced with 'Debug' to produce a debug build. :

     tools/cross_compile.sh -o android -a armeabi-v7a -t Release -v <X.Y.Z>